-Welcome to the Institute for Solar Physics (KIS)
+Welcome to the Institute of Solar Physics (KIS)

-The Institute for Solar Physics (KIS), conducts basic research in astronomy and astrophysics with a particular focus on solar physics.
-The institute's structure and operation are based on three strategic pillars: 1) fundamental research, 2) operation of the German solar telescope infrastructure on Tenerife, and 3) research in data science and operation of the Science Data Center.
-The institute's professors and docents, who qualify as lecturers and who have been appointed by Freiburg University, offer lectures at various degree levels and train young scientists.
+The Institute of Solar Physics (KIS) conducts basic research in astronomy and astrophysics with a particular focus on solar physics.
+The institute's structure and operation are based on three strategic pillars: 1) Fundamental research, 2) operation of the German solar telescope infrastructure on Tenerife, and 3) research in data science and operation of the Science Data Center.
+The institute's professors and lecturers - who qualify as lecturers and who are appointed by Freiburg University - offer lectures at various degree levels and train young scientists.

 The vision of KIS is to extend its leadership in solar physics and solar-stellar connections in Europe and worldwide by deepening the understanding of the Sun and developing new astrophysical applications and instruments.